Unvares/unvares/README.md

 🌍 I aim to choose the path that yields the maximum positive impact per unit of my geekiness

 ## My Joruney to Research in Artificial Intelligence
+💻 My journey began at age 6 when my mom enrolled me in a computer fundamentals course in our small hometown of Ogre, Latvia.
+I immediately fell in love with computers.

 📚 A significant milestone in my life was getting a job as a computer science tutor at the age of 15 with the biggest supplementary education provider in Russia.
 This impressive achievement at such a young age sparked hope in me that one day I would be capable of doing big and great things.
 This hope led to another great milestone: my first job as a frontend developer in a big eCommerce marketplace with 5+ million users across three different countries.
 At the time, I was 19 years old.

 🎓 The biggest milestone of all came when I was accepted into a bachelor's program in Sweden.
 There, one of my professors not only offered me a salary but also the opportunity to invest in research, marking a turning point in my career.
 I am thankful for the people I met along the way, as my success is not only a product of my determination and hard work but also the passion and investment of many different people into me as a person.